zmerch97/data-structures-project/README.md

-# data-structures-project
+# Data Structures Project: Flood Fill

-Implemented the game "Flood Fill" in java to demonstrate understanding of concepts taught in Data Structures course
+Implemented the game "Flood Fill" in Java to demonstrate understanding of concepts object oriented programming, arrays, and linked lists taught in Data Structures course.